-Staff reported, in detail, the steps to follow in an investigation, information to be collected and documented during an investigation and retained in the files in accordance with the standard.
+Investigative staff reported, in detail, the steps to follow in an investigation, information to be collected and documented during an investigation and retained in the files in accordance with the standard.

-In accordance with the standard, investigative files reflect that investigators gather and preserve direct and circumstantial evidence, including any available physical and DNA evidence and any available electronic monitoring data; interview alleged victims, suspected perpetrators, and witnesses; and review prior complaints and reports of sexual abuse involving the suspected perpetrator.
+In accordance with the standard, the investigative files reviewed reflect that investigators gather and preserve direct and circumstantial evidence, including any available physical and DNA evidence and any available electronic monitoring data; interview alleged victims, suspected perpetrators, and witnesses; and review prior complaints and reports of sexual abuse involving the suspected perpetrator.
+The investigator confirmed this information.

+115.71(d): Agency Directives and BOP PREA Plan address this provision.
+Per policy, when the quality of evidence appears to support criminal prosecution, the agency shall conduct compelled interviews only after consulting with prosecutors as to whether compelled interviews may be an obstacle for subsequent criminal prosecution.

-- 115.71(d): Agency Directives and BOP PREA Plan address this provision.
-Staff reported investigations are not terminated solely because the victim recants the allegation, and they would move forward with the investigation. - 115.71(e)(h): PS 5324.12 addresses the requirement of the standard.
+Staff reported investigations are not terminated solely because the victim recants the allegation, and they would move forward with the investigation.
+Staff stated that they would do their due diligence and follow an investigation all the way to the conclusion.

+115.71(e)(h): PS 5324.12 addresses the requirement of the standard.
+Per policy, the credibility of an alleged victim, suspect, or witness shall be assessed on an individual basis and shall not be determined by the person's status as inmate or staff.
+No agency shall require an inmate who alleges sexual abuse to submit to a polygraph examination or other truth-telling device as a condition for proceeding with the investigation of such an allegation.

 The facility investigator (SIS) may conduct administrative investigations within the facility and was interviewed by the auditor.
 Staff-on-inmate administrative investigations are conducted by the facility Special Investigative Agent (SIA).
-The SIA was interviewed by the auditor.
-Both interviews indicate investigative staff are well aware of their responsibilities with respect to the standard. - 115.71(f): Agency Directives and BOP PREA Plan address this provision.
+The interview indicates investigative staff are aware of their responsibilities with respect to the standard.
+The SIA confirmed this information.

+115.71(f): Agency Directives and BOP PREA Plan address this provision.
 Staff reported all information would be considered, documented, and assessed as part of the investigation.
 Staff also reported a polygraph is not part of the investigative process.

-The auditor reviewed the investigative files for all 7 allegations of sexual misconduct within the last 12 months.
+The auditor reviewed the investigative files for the allegations of sexual misconduct within the last 12 months.
 The investigative reports reflected that the administrative investigations include an effort to determine whether staff actions or failures to act contributed to the abuse; and include a description of the physical and testimonial evidence, the reasoning behind credibility assessments, and investigative facts and findings.